HenryXi/OS/etc/grep.md

 **make grep faster**

-The examples above only show
+The examples above only show how to search a work in file.
+You can replace 'wo'
 //todo
 ```